gitaunjunge4/phase3wk1codechallenge/README.md

-PHASE 3 WEEK 1 CODE CHALLENGE
+TITLE: PHASE 3 WEEK 1 CODE CHALLENGE

+DESCRIPTION
 This repository consists of a lib folder with three separate files which tackle a specific function
 1. time_converter.py